Frequently Asked Questions

 Q: How can I find out which vaccinations I’ve already received?

 Your family doctor will have a record of any immunizations you received at his/her office.
-The public health unit in the region you attended school keeps a record of vaccinations up until the end of high school.
+The public health unit in the region you attended school keeps a record of vaccinations you receive up until the end of high school.
 Regions vary as to how far these records go back.
 If you are from the London region you can check Middlesex London Health Unit.